7 Best Travel Mugs, Tested by Food Network Kitchen

 - Leak-Proof vs Spill-Proof: If you’re planning to stash your mug in a bag, look for leak-proof claims and observe the construction.
 Does it have a twist-lid and/or latch- or button-closure?
 Do you need to press a button to take a sip?
 Spill-proof (or splash-resistant) means that it’ll keep liquid from sloshing out but isn’t up to the task of preventing leaks when mugs are stowed in a bag.

-- Ease of Cleaning: In addition to noting whether your favorite mug is dishwasher safe, you’ll want to note whether the lid parts come apart for thorough cleaning, including rubber gaskets and models with special sealing features.
+- Cleaning: In addition to noting whether your favorite mug is dishwasher safe, you’ll want to note whether the lid parts come apart for thorough cleaning, including rubber gaskets and models with special sealing features.
 Lids can get moldy and smelly if not cleaned thoroughly.
 Follow the manufacturer’s care instructions to maximize performance and durability.

 How We Tested